Jayhawks use well-rounded effort to take care of Texas A&M-Corpus Christi, 77-46

 Freshman wing Kohl Rosario demonstrated his high potential with a hard-earned team-high 16 points and five rebounds.
 Forwards Bryson Tiller and Tre White added 11 apiece with a combined 14 boards and Bidunga played a much cleaner second period and finished with 12 points and eight rebounds.

-KU led from the opening minutes and never faced a serious challenge from the Islanders, as the Jayhawks earned a 77-46 win at Allen Fieldhouse.
+KU led from the opening minutes and despite committing 18 turnovers never faced a serious challenge from the Islanders, as the Jayhawks earned a 77-46 win at Allen Fieldhouse.

-Darryn Peterson, who had previously dealt with cramping issues but played against North Carolina on Friday and practiced in the lead-up to Tuesday, did not play.
+Peterson, who had previously dealt with cramping issues but played against UNC and practiced in the lead-up to Tuesday night, did not play due to what Self described as a precautionary measure as a result of a tight hamstring.
 Elmarko Jackson started in his place.

 KU scored its first three baskets on alley-oop dunks, led by a surging Rosario, and did not accomplish much else in the opening minutes, but neither did the Islanders.

-Melvin Council Jr. went to the locker room with what looked like a finger injury four minutes in, and the Islanders soon got their first points on an aggressive drive by Sheldon Williams.
-He returned soon afterward with his left ring and pinky fingers taped together and scored on a short pull-up jumper.
+Melvin Council Jr. went to the locker room with a dislocated left pinky finger four minutes in, and the Islanders soon got their first points on an aggressive drive by Sheldon Williams.
+He returned soon afterward with two fingers taped together and scored on a short pull-up jumper.

 TAMUCC drew uncomfortably close to the Jayhawks before Jamari McDowell drained a contested 3 from the left wing ahead of the under-12 timeout to make it 15-6.